2007 Super 14 season: Southern Spears saga

 During the 2006 Super 14 season, SA Rugby announced that, contrary to the original plans, the Southern Spears would not replace the lowest ranked South African based side.

 In August 2006, however, the Spears won a court case for inclusion into the 2007 season, which would be at the expense of the Cats, who changed their name to the Lions the following month.
 SA Rugby and the South African Rugby Union were expected to appeal the High Court of South Africa's decision.
 In November 2006, SA Rugby and the Spears reached a settlement.
 The financially troubled Spears abandoned the court case.
-They will still exist as an organisation to promote and develop rugby in the Southern and Eastern Cape region, with the support of SA Rugby and the SARU, but will now not be a part of Super Rugby in the foreseeable future.
+They would no longer be a part of Super Rugby, but instead would remain as an organisation to promote and develop rugby in the Southern and Eastern Cape region, with the support of SA Rugby and the SARU.
 With the settlement, the season's Super 14 line-up was set, with the Lions taking up the final South African place.